apoishi/CS50x2022/README.md

 # CS50x2021

-This is my journey to Introduction to Computer Science | Harvard University.
+This is my journey to Introduction to Computer Science from Harvard University.

 About this course: